amsaid/ecoleplus-ui/README.md

 - 🔧 Built for Laravel 11
 - ⚡ Powered by the TALL stack
 - 📱 Fully responsive components
-- 🌙 Dark mode support
+- 🌙 Dark mode support out of the box
 - ♿ Accessible components
 - 🎯 Type-safe components
 - 🔄 Easy to customize